-All full-time employees of the City of Franklin and certain probationary employees (for example, critical response positions), are eligible for job-related, specialized training assignments upon approval of the Department Director within departmental budget constraints.
-All out-of-state travel and training require City Administrator approval before attendance.
+All full-time employees of the City of Franklin and certain probationary employees (for example, critical response positions) are eligible for job-related, specialized training assignments upon approval of the Department Director within departmental budget constraints.
+All out-of-state travel and training must be approved in accordance with the Travel Policy (Appendix O).